Supply Chain

 Products that are often affected include globally traded commodities such as starches, sweeteners, fibres, hydrocolloids, plant proteins, and food additives, particularly when they are sourced from Asia or other long-distance supply regions.
 In periods of disruption, demand for specific ingredients can temporarily outstrip available supply, putting upward pressure on prices across the market.

 For customers, this is where working with an experienced ingredient distributor can make a significant difference.
 At Lehmann Ingredients, we manage the complexity of international sourcing and import logistics on behalf of our customers.
 By working with established global supply partners, maintaining forward purchasing strategies, and managing inventory within the UK and Europe, we help reduce the risks that can arise when buying directly from overseas exporters.
-This approach helps provide more reliable availability and greater price stability, insulating manufacturers from some of the volatility that can occur in global freight markets.

-However, when major shipping disruptions occur – such as delays through key trade routes or extended transit times – these pressures can eventually affect the entire market.
+However, when major shipping disruptions occur, such as delays through key trade routes or extended transit times, these pressures can eventually affect the entire market.
 Freight rates may rise, lead times can extend, and demand for certain ingredients can increase rapidly as manufacturers secure supply.

 Conclusion